Couples Counseling Exercises That Strengthen Your Marriage

 Get relationship support with online therapy

-Research indicates that online therapy is just as effective as in-person therapy for a variety of conditions and concerns, including aiding relationships.
+Research indicates that online therapy is an evidenced-based option that’s just as effective as in-person therapy for a variety of conditions and concerns, including aiding relationships.
 A 2022 study on relationship counseling held via video conferencing found that therapeutic alliance (the degree of trust and comfort between client and therapist) did not differ between online and in-person therapy.
 Additionally, the study “indicated improvements in relationship satisfaction, mental health, and all other outcome scores over time” that were comparable to those of couples who received in-person therapy.

 Takeaway